 HEPA filters are generally made up of a fiberglass mat that traps pollutants and particles as they pass through.
 The standard for HEPA filters differs between the U.S. and Europe.
-However, the U.S. standard is that the filter has to capture at least 99.97 percent of particles at the size of 0.3 microns (1).
+However, the U.S. standard is that the filter must capture at least 99.97 percent of particles at 0.3 microns (1).

 What Are Microns?

-When you’re learning about HEPA filters or researching appliances such as air purifiers, you’ll likely come across microns.
+You’ll likely come across microns when you’re learning about HEPA filters or researching appliances such as air purifiers.
 Microns, also known as micrometers, are one-millionth of a meter and are the standard way to measure particles (2).

 Let’s put microns into perspective; we can’t see particles less than 10 microns.
-Now, keep in mind that HEPA filters will capture particles as small as 0.3 microns.
-This includes dust, allergens, bacteria, mold and more.
+Keep in mind that HEPA filters will capture particles as small as 0.3 microns.
+This includes dust, allergens, bacteria, mold, and more.

 Types of HEPA Filters

-What we’ve covered above is the standard HEPA filter, but HEPA filters come in different variations.
-These are generally marked as HEPA-type, HEPA-style, HEPA-grade.
-Because of this, manufacturers are now beginning to use the term “True HEPA.”
+HEPA filters come in different variations.
+These are generally marked as HEPA-type, HEPA-style, or HEPA-grade.
+Because of this, manufacturers are beginning to use the term “True HEPA.”

-As we covered above, for a HEPA filter to meet the standard, it has to remove 99.97 percent of airborne pollutants.
+As we covered above, a HEPA filter must remove 99.97 percent of airborne pollutants as small as 0.3 microns to meet the standard.
 This means only a few particles should be able to escape the filter.

 For a filter to be effective, it has to be within an airtight case.
-If air is able to escape around the filter, it won’t be as effective.
-This is often where the most significant difference is between high-end air purifiers and cheaper devices.
+If air can escape around the filter, it won’t be as effective.
+This is often the most significant difference between high-end air purifiers and cheaper devices.

 HEPA and HEPA-Type Effectiveness

-HEPA filters generally hold a rating of MERV 17, but may fall anywhere between 13 and 17.
-HEPA-type or HEPA-like filters generally hold a MERV rating between 9 and 12.
-These filters will also only capture particles between 1 and 3 microns.
+HEPA filters generally hold a rating of MERV 17 but may fall anywhere between 13 and 17.
+HEPA-type or HEPA-like filters generally hold a MERV rating between nine and 12.
+These filters will also only capture particles between one and three microns.

 As you can see, there’s a significant difference between true HEPA filters and HEPA-type.
-So if you’re looking to improve your indoor air quality, go for a true HEPA filter.
+So, if you want to improve your indoor air quality, go for a true HEPA filter.

 How Does a HEPA Filter Work?

-High-efficiency particulate air filters simply work by trapping contaminants as they pass through a web of fibers.
-As the pollutants pass through the filter, they’re trapped in one of four stages: Diffusion, interception, inertial impaction and sieving (4).
+High-efficiency particulate air filters trap contaminants as they pass through a web of fibers.
+As the pollutants pass through the filter, they’re trapped in one of four stages: diffusion, interception, inertial impaction, and sieving (4).